-Additional data from liver biopsy pathology reports, transient elastography, radiology reports, or a combination of those sources were available for 1,698 of the 2,037 individuals with HCV and without other viral hepatitis (i.e., HBV or HDV).
-A review of these additional data shows that severe chronic liver disease was considered to be present (presumptive and definitive categories combined) in 495 (24%) of the 2,037 individuals with HCV co-infection, and 29% of those with additional liver-related data.
-Definitive severe chronic liver disease was documented for 122 (6%) individuals with HCV co-infection.
+Additional data from liver biopsy pathology reports, transient elastography, radiology reports, or a combination of those sources, were available for 1,750 of the 2,098 individuals with HCV and without other viral hepatitis (i.e. HBV or HDV).
+A review of these additional data shows that severe chronic liver disease was considered to be present (presumptive and definitive categories combined) in 503 (23%) of the 2,098 individuals with HCV co-infection, and 29% of those with additional liver-related data.
+Definitive severe chronic liver disease was documented for 124 (6%) individuals with HCV co-infection.

-Between 1998 and 2022, 23 (1.1%) cases of hepatocellular carcinoma (HCC) were reported among 2,037 individuals with HCV and without other viral hepatitis (i.e., HBV or HDV).
-Figure 4.8 shows that the annual number of new HCC diagnoses declined from 2011 onwards.
+Between 1998 and 2023, 23 (1.1%) cases of hepatocellular carcinoma (HCC) were reported among 2,098 individuals with HCV and without other viral hepatitis (i.e. HBV or HDV).
+Figure 6.8 shows that the annual number of new HCC diagnoses declined from 2010 onwards.
 15 of the 23 individuals with HCC were born in the Netherlands.
+In recent years, there were no cases of HCC reported among DAA treated individuals without a known diagnosis of cirrhosis or fibrosis.

-Figure 4.8: Absolute number of reported HCC cases among individuals with HCV and without other chronic viral hepatitis coinfections (i.e., HBV and HDV) over time.
+Figure 6.8: Absolute number of annually-reported HCC cases among individuals with HCV and without other chronic viral hepatitis coinfections (i.e., HBV and HDV) over time.